A Balance of Analysis and Action

 Small Classes.
 Big Opportunities.

 At the School of Law, we keep class size small to promote a collegial learning environment.
-First-year, full-time students are grouped in small sections of less than 60 students.
-The evening program typically features a single section of about the same size.
-This small section setting provides abundant opportunities for students to get to know classmates in their peer group, encourages greater participation in class discussion, and promotes more one-to-one interaction with faculty.
+The classes for all first-year students -- both day and evening -- are sufficiently small to permit students to get to know one another and to connect with thier professors.
+This arrangement encourages greater participation in class discussion and promotes more one-to-one interaction with faculty.